-There were no warrant transactions during the year ended November 30, 2013 and 2012 and there were Nil warrants outstanding as at November 30, 2013 and 2012.
+There were no warrant transactions during the period ended February 28, 2014 and 2013 and there were no warrants outstanding as at February 28, 2014 and November 30, 2013.

 10. CAPITAL MANAGEMENT

 The Company defines its capital as shareholders' equity.
 The Board of Directors does not establish quantitative return on capital criteria for management due to the nature of the Company's business.
 The Company has in the past invested its capital in liquid investments to obtain adequate returns.
 The investment decision is based on cash management to ensure working capital is available to meet the Company's short-term obligations while maximizing liquidity and returns on unused capital.
 The Company does not pay dividends.
 The Company is not subject to any externally imposed capital requirements.